Stevens-Henager College IS AN ACCREDITED INSTITUTION

 In short, choosing an accredited college means choosing a college that’s held to high standards of academic honesty, quality, and integrity.
 It means choosing a school that deserves your trust.

-Stevens-Henager College and DANTES will assist you to see if any of your military experience qualifies you to receive college credit.
-If you have qualifying credits from previous college attendance or qualifying military experience, you could save up to 75% of the time and cost of your associate’s or bachelor’s degree or up to 25% of your master’s degree.
+Stevens-Henager College - West Haven (Ogden) and DANTES will assist you to see if any of your military experience qualifies you to receive college credit.